- ASSISTANT PROFESSOR Medicine, Gastroenterology

 Dr Mehandru undertook post-doctoral training at the Rockefeller University, first working in the Laboratory of Dr. David Ho (with Dr. Martin Markowitz) and then in the Laboratory of Dr. Ralph Steinman, Nobel Laureate in Physiology or Medicine (2011).

 After finishing his post-doctoral training, Dr. Mehandru was invited to join the faculty at Mount Sinai where in addition to serving as an Assistant Professor of Gastroenterology, he leads a laboratory of Mucosal Immunology since 2013.
 Dr. Mehandru’s research interests include mucosal trafficking, the host-pathogen interface, dendritic cell biology and mucosal immunopathology in primary and acquired immunodeficiency states.
-He is an NIH-funded investigator who has received multiple awards listed below.
+He is an NIH-funded investigator who has received multiple awards.

 Lee H, Ruane D, Law K, Ho Y, Garg A, Rahman A, Esterházy D, Cheong C, Goljo E, Sikora AG, Mucida D, Chen BK, Govindraj S, Breton G, Mehandru S. Phenotype and function of nasal dendritic cells.
 Mucosal immunology 2015 Feb;.